Doocey/tyne-time/src/content/posts/2013-04-29-tyne-time-competition-win-a-years-subscription-to-a-mag-of-your-choice.md

 ---
-title: 'Tyne Time Competition: Win a year’s subscription to a mag of your choice'
+title: "Tyne Time Competition: Win a year’s subscription to a mag of your choice"
 author: Kevin Doocey
 type: post
 date: 2013-04-29T20:03:37+00:00